History of Lancaster (Forton) services

 Granada's team to the Ministry, 1963.

 The agreed initial rent was the highest of any 1960s service station.
 However, it was the only service area to use a constant revenue curve (where the rent did not increase as custom did), meaning in the long-term it could have become one of the cheapest to run.
-At £885,000, it was the most expensive service station Rank built, and was considerably more than what had been asked of them.
+At £885,000 (around £15million in 2025), it was the most expensive service station Rank built, and was considerably more than what had been asked of them.

-Architects T P Bennett & Sons had been commissioned to design the services, and had been given a reasonably blank canvas to draw whatever they liked.
-They wanted a design that would attract interest from across the UK.
-They would later come up with something similar for Hilton Park.
 The county surveyor and chairman of the county highways said it was by the far the best option put forward.
-However, it didn't offer anything for southbound traffic.
+However, it didn't offer anything for southbound car drivers.
 It was therefore summarised as "not ideal but imaginative".

 On this weak recommendation, they won the contract, but on a condition imposed by the Landscape Advisory Committee that the height of the tower was reduced to something less imposing.